We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 Monitoring takes place from more than 30 locations around the world and can have check intervals as short as one minute.
 Up to two years of history monitoring is available.
 Monitis also provides graphical badges to show that the tool is being used on a site.

-Microsoft Endpoint Configuration Manager is ranked 2nd in Server Monitoring with 31 reviews while Monitis is ranked 24th in Server Monitoring.
+Microsoft Endpoint Configuration Manager is ranked 2nd in Server Monitoring with 32 reviews while Monitis is ranked 24th in Server Monitoring.
 Microsoft Endpoint Configuration Manager is rated 8.0, while Monitis is rated 0.0.
-The top reviewer of Microsoft Endpoint Configuration Manager writes "Works well with Windows, very stable, and can scale well".
-On the other hand, Microsoft Endpoint Configuration Manager is most compared with Ansible, BigFix, ManageEngine Desktop Central, Ivanti Patch for Windows and Quest KACE Systems Management, whereas Monitis is most compared with SolarWinds Pingdom.
+The top reviewer of Microsoft Endpoint Configuration Manager writes "A stable systems management software product with useful package deployment and application deployment features".
+On the other hand, Microsoft Endpoint Configuration Manager is most compared with Red Hat Ansible Automation Platform, BigFix, ManageEngine Desktop Central, Ivanti Patch for Windows and Quest KACE Systems Management, whereas Monitis is most compared with .

 See our list of best Server Monitoring vendors.